taiidani/terraform-provider-jenkins/docs/resources/credential_azure_service_principal.md

 ### Required

 - `client_id` (String) The client id (application id) of the Azure Service Principal.
-- `name` (String) The name of the credentials being created.
+- `name` (String) The name of the resource being created.
 This maps to the ID property within Jenkins, and cannot be changed once set.
 - `subscription_id` (String) The Azure subscription id mapped to the Azure Service Principal.
 - `tenant` (String) The Azure Tenant ID of the Azure Service Principal.